 Generally, an internal, personal practice done with little to no external involvement, mediation involves conjuring a feeling or state of mind, such as compassion.
 With more than a dozen specific styles of meditation practice, it has been practiced as a component of numerous religious traditions for years and is gaining in popularity.

 A study in 2007 showed nearly 9.4% of U.S. adults (that’s more than 20 million) had practiced meditation at some point over the past 12 months, whereas in 2002 a reported 7.6% were practicing.

-– Mindfulness: based on being mindful or having an increased awareness and acceptance of living in the present moment.
+Mindfulness: based on being mindful and having an increased awareness and acceptance of living in the present moment.

-– Tai chi: form of a gentle Chinese martial arts where you perform a self-paced series of postures in slow, graceful manner while practicing deep breathing.
+Tai chi: a form of gentle Chinese martial arts where you perform a self-paced series of postures in a slow, graceful manner while practicing deep breathing.

-– Yoga: performing a series of postures and controlled breathing exercises to promote a more flexible body and calm mind.
+Yoga: performing a series of postures and controlled breathing exercises to promote a more flexible body and a calm mind.

 The benefits of meditation are countless, ranging from emotional to physical well being.
-Not only can meditation help you gain a new perspective on situations, research suggests mediation can help with mental and anxiety disorders.
+Not only can meditation help you gain a new perspective on situations, but research also suggests meditation can help with mental and anxiety disorders.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.